pragdave/pragdave.github.io/_posts/2017-07-13-decoupling-interface-and-implementation-in-elixir.md

 But in Erlang, and hence Elixir, an application is a self-contained bundle of modules and resources with its own lifecycle.
 The Logger, for example, is an application.
-The elixir compiler contains over a dozen.
+The Elixir compiler contains over a dozen.

 Erlang applications are really just components.

 But because the word application is so ingrained in us developers, it is hard to remember this.
-And so we have a tendency to throw all our code into a single directory tree because, after all, it's the application.
+And so we have a tendency to throw all our code into a single project tree because, after all, it's the application.

 So I'm trying to retrain my brain by writing my code as series of separate applications, each as small as I can make it.
 And I'm not using umbrella projects for this, because I want to be able to share these components across different projects.
+Instead, I just use file dependencies.

 So, next time you're writing a killer Phoenix app, think about why you have Ecto in your web tier.
 Shouldn't the business logic be out in its